-OTH 669: Research Seminar I
+OTH 669 : Professional Research I

-This seminar is a continuation of a curricular sequence designed to provide students with an opportunity to conduct research.
-Prerequisites for this seminar include successful completion of OTH 567 and the on-line research certification course.
-Throughout the seminar students will perform critical reading exercises and facilitate in-class discussions intended to develop new understandings about research.
-Students will work in research teams and participate in a variety of tasks including: obtaining study approval with the Institutional Review Board, collecting quantitative and qualitative data to address the research questions proposed in their studies, and exploring preliminary interpretations with their research sites.
+This seminar is the first of a curricular sequence designed to allow students the opportunity to conduct research.
+Prerequisites for this seminar include successful completion of the online research certification course.
+Throughout the seminar, students will perform critical reading exercises and facilitate in-class discussions to develop new research understandings.
+Students will work in research teams and participate in various tasks, including obtaining study approval with the Institutional Review Board, collecting quantitative and qualitative data to address the research questions proposed in their studies, and exploring preliminary interpretations with their research sites.
 This course will further prepare students to complete their final research project.

-OTH 670: Research Seminar II
+OTH 670 : Professional Research II

-The Research Seminar is designed to be the culminating experience of the research series in the occupational therapy program.
+Professional Research II is designed to be the culminating experience of the research series in occupational therapy.
 This course will continue to provide students with a working knowledge of research methodology focusing on data analysis, writing, and reporting skills.
-Data collected in the previous semester will be analyzed, interpreted and reported back to research participants.
+Data collected in the previous semester will be analyzed, interpreted and reported back to research participants and the community.
 The class meetings will involve data entry using computer software programs, peer debriefings, and other analytic discussions related to formulating the research findings.
-Each student will be required to write a final manuscript following the format outlined by a peer reviewed journal.
-As a final requirement, students are required to present their research experiences at the Graduate School Research Symposium.
+Students will interpret results and identify impact in professional application to OT practice.
+Each student will be required to write a final manuscript following the required library format outlined by the college.
+As a final requirement, students will present their research experiences at the end of the semester in a professional public forum.

-Credits 3 Prerequisites OTH 567
+Credits 3 Prerequisites OTH 669